 Except when it's not.
 Artificial sweeteners have been shrouded in controversy ever since saccharin, the first no-cal sweetener, was discovered back in 1878.
 Even then, public health advocates questioned whether these lab-created sweeteners were truly safe; saccharin, after all, was discovered by a chemist working with coal tar, a carcinogenic material.

 Nearly 150 years—and an infinite number of conflicting studies—later, the issue still isn't settled.
 The European Food Safety Administration, after an exhaustive review of the literature on aspartame, declared at the end of 2013 that the sweetener is safe at current exposure levels and doesn't cause cancer.
 The advocacy group Center for Science in the Public Interest, meanwhile, decried that decision as a total "whitewash."
+(Pepsi announced it will remove aspartame from Diet Pepsi products by the end of the August 2015.
+See what the replacement will be for aspartame in Pepsi.)

 More from Rodale News: The 5 Worst Sweeteners to Have in Your Kitchen